Pixboost/transformimgs/README.md

 ## API

-You can go through [API docs](https://pixboost.com/docs/api/index.html) and try it out there as well.
+You can go through Swagger [API docs](https://pixboost.com/docs/api/index.html) and try it out there as well.
 Use API key `MTg4MjMxMzM3MA__` which allows to transform any images from pixabay.com.

 [Go-swagger](https://goswagger.io) is used to generate swagger.json schema file from sources.